 Preferably noise reducing ones so you can block out other people, or the noisy engine (especially if you are on a chicken bus).

-I was never really a podcast person until I started taking long bus rides.
+I was never really an Audiobook person until I started taking long bus rides.
 I sometimes get motion sickness so reading makes me feel sick.
 A good podcast can be a lifesaver.
 If you can get the wifi to download some films of a TV series make sure you do that too.
 I’ve managed to watch a whole season in a bus journey before.

 4. Pack Your Neck Pillow

 I know some people might think a neck pillow is a waste of space, I am not one of those people.
 I never go anywhere without mine and I keep it clipped onto my bag, so it takes up no space in my bag.
 It’s light, so it doesn’t add to my weight, and it has a removable cover so I can wash it regularly.
 I don’t just use it when I’m traveling, I also use it when I’m in a hotel or a hostel if I want to sit up in bed to read for example.

 Most places only give you one pillow so it comes in really handy.
 I have also used mine several times to sit on during long uncomfortable journeys.
 Honestly, after sitting on my backside for 10 hours I couldn’t feel my backside.
 Sitting on that pillow and relieving some of the pressure made me want to cry tears of joy!

 5. Have Warm Clothes Handy

 If you are traveling on a bus with AC it will get cold.
 Especially if it’s a night bus!
 It’s a thing on bus travel in Central America and South America.
 So make sure you keep some warm clothes in your bag or even better a blanket or a shawl.